PRIVATISATION

 (1994 - 1996)

-In June 1993, BR's Board announced the abolition of its business sectors (including NSE) with effect from April 1st 1994 as part of organisational changes towards privatisation.
-On November 4th 1993 the Railways Privatisation Bill was passed by Parliament.
-In preparation for privatisation, Network SouthEast was split into 11 separate businesses on April 1st 1994.
-Between 1995 and 1997, these new businesses were sold off as franchises to the preferred bidder.
-What had been the NSE South London Lines thus became the Network SouthCentral franchise.
+In preparation for privatisation, Network SouthEast was split into 11 separate businesses on April 1st 1994, and between 1995 and 1997 these new businesses were sold off as franchises to the preferred bidder.
+What had been the NSE South London Lines thus became the Network SouthCentral Franchise.

 Train services, on the other hand, remained untouched on the branch, the only novelty of the 1994/95 timetable therefore being the NSC branding.